blazecorex/blaze/README.md

 # blaze

 One life.
 No rewinds.
-Living boldly, thin
+Living boldly, thi
 -